Cibico99/DockerESP/README.md

 Files located in Lua_files, places these onto the ESP.
 After this you will be able to upload files wirelessly!

-* Command: luatool.py --port /dev/ttyUSB0 --src ~/ESP/init.lua --dest init.lua --verbose
+* Command: 'luatool.py --port /dev/ttyUSB0 --src ~/ESP/init.lua --dest init.lua --verbose'

    * luatool : https://github.com/4refr0nt/luatool       - for writeing files to ESP for first time (cable)